Meet our Governors

 Tim Smith - Chair

 I became a community governor at Knowle in early 2019.
-My Champion subjects include English/Literacy and more recently, following my appointment as Chair in September, Safeguarding.
+My Champion subject, following my appointment as Chair, include Safeguarding, !ttendance and Looked After Children.
 I am a lawyer and worked in the Court Service for 40 years until I retired in 2018.
 I was pleased then to have time to take on some voluntary work in the area and jumped at the chance to become a governor at Knowle.
 My son and daughter are in their 20s now, so it was a while since I had been into any school buildings, but one visit was enough to be impressed by the super facilities, to see and feel the infectious enthusiasm of all the staff and to experience the excited buzz of children clearly enjoying everything that the school has to offer.
 It's a pleasure to be connected with such a vibrant and positive place and a great privilege to chair the governors at this important and challenging time.

 Linda Ludlow – Vice Chair